indeedeng/imhotep/index.md

 - Combine results from multiple datasets
 - Perform ad hoc queries and large group-bys and aggregates for real-time analytics
-- Automate your data tools
+- Build your own data tools - analytics and monitoring apps, dashboards and scripting shells - on top of the Imhotep platform and automate those tools

 ## Getting Started
 See the [quick start page]({{ site.baseurl }}/docs/quick-start) for instructions.

 ## Example
-Content TBD
+Browse to our sample dataset loaded on an Imhotep cluster.

 ## Discussion
 Ask and answer questions in our Q&A forum for Imhotep: [indeedeng-imhotep-users](https://groups.google.com/forum/#!forum/indeedeng-imhotep-users)